 Approach 4: Offer food to neighbors and community members through a “Buy Nothing” Facebook group or through the “Buy Nothing” app.
 Buy Nothing groups exist to build community and help neighbors meet each other’s needs.
+And some groups have been using the platform to reduce food waste.
 Search for your local Buy Nothing group on Facebook or download the app and post about any leftovers from your celebration.
 You can then connect with people who can use what you are offering, relieving you of your extra food while also supporting a neighbor.

 8. Compost.
 Composting is the best method to do something with the contaminated pile of watermelon rinds and other unusable food scraps you inevitably end up with after a cookout.
 If your community does not have a composting service, look for other organizations in your area that allow compost drop-offs like farmers markets and community gardens.
 This map may help you find compost sites in your community.
 If you would prefer to compost at home, here are some resources on kitchen composting and backyard composting.